OpenGMK/OpenGMK/README.md

 > Many games use 32-bit DLL files for things like audio.
 These cannot be directly called from 64-bit programs, so the workaround is to use a 32-bit bridge executable.
 Unfortunately Cargo doesn’t let us do this cleanly yet so it requires a little extra setup.
 >
-> Run `rustup target add i686-pc-windows-msvc` to install the 32-bit build target, then run `cargo +nightly build --release` from the "dll-bridge" directory.
+> Run `rustup target add i686-pc-windows-msvc --toolchain=nightly` to install the 32-bit build target, then run `cargo +nightly build --release` from the "dll-bridge" directory.
 This will place the dll-bridge.exe in "target/i686-pc-windows-msvc/release".
 You will need to move this into the folder with the emulator executable for it to work.
 After that, you should be sorted.

 ### Audio/Visual